 An article was published in International Fire Protection magazine summarising the process of collaborations and explored the impacts of those for a number of research projects.

-The effectiveness of Visual Alarm Devices: This project is researching the warning effectiveness of Visual Alarm Devices (VADs) and how factors such as the VAD colours, pulse durations of LED devices and whether the VAD is viewed directly (face-on) or indirectly, influence their attention drawing effectiveness.
+Building on previous work, this project is researching the warning effectiveness of visual alarm devices (VADs).
+We’re looking at how factors such as the VAD colours, pulse durations of LED devices and whether the VAD is viewed directly (face-on) or indirectly, influence their attention drawing effectiveness.
 Additionally, this project is investigating how the colours of walls in the ambient environment and background light levels contribute to the perception of flashing lights used for warning.
-As well as providing vital data on how VADs can be used most effectively in buildings the findings from this work are expected to support revisions to the relevant codes of practice.
+This work will result in a public briefing paper that will inform of how VADs can be used most effectively in buildings and the findings will support revisions to relevant codes of practice including LPCB CoP 0001.

 Below are links to published briefing papers (and some videos) of collaborative and private research work that we have performed to date.